yxlin/yxlin.github.io/index.md

 (Turner, Sederberg, Brown, & Steyvers, 2013) sampler, **_ggdmc_** provides a number of different pMCMC samplers.
 It is up to the user to decide which sampler works best for their models.
-DE-MCMC is good for models with moderate number of parameters, (less than 10), but may find it challenging for complex models.
+DE-MCMC is good for models with moderate number of parameters, (~ 10), but may find it challenging for complex models (note this is still a less unexplored topic).

 4. **_ggdmc_** uses a different variant of _migration_ operator, which safeguards the detailed balance.
 It is not imperative to turn off the _migration_ operator.
-But one might still consider to turn it off, because it is essentially a sampler, similar to random-walk Metropolis, which is very inefficient when it works alone.
-Mostly, pMCMC is efficient when a combination of operators is intelligently applied together. **_ggdmc_** records rejection rates, allowing the user to monitor a sampler's performance.
+But you need to use it intelligently, because (1)  it is essentially a sampler, similar to random-walk Metropolis, which is very inefficient when it works alone and (2) it is designed as a tool to resolve immature convergence happening sometimes in the _crossover_ operator.  pMCMC is efficient when a combination of operators is intelligently applied together. **_ggdmc_** records rejection rates, allowing the user to monitor a sampler's performance.

 ### Getting Started